Justin-Seaman/rsschool-devops-course-tasks/Readme.md

 + *variables.tf* - environment specific variables file for aws-region, terraform state, and github OIDC connection.
 + *oidc.tf* - establishes OIDC trust relationship between AWS and GitHub.
 Only allowed for owner and repo set in variables.
 + *iam-gh_actions_role.tf* - grants FullAccess to core AWS Services to the role used for GitHub Actions OIDC.
-+ *s3.tf* - Handles creation of s3 bucket for shared tf state
++ *s3.tf* - Handles creation of s3 bucket for shared tf state.
++ *vpc.tf* - Handles creation of VPC, subnets, IG, and routing

 ## GitHub Actions Files